Tokololo/json-ptr-store/README.md

 # What is json-ptr-store?
 json-ptr-store is a rxjs enabled reactive store that uses json pointers to get and set values.
 # How to use
+You create an instance of the store, use it as long as you need and when you are done you destroy the store.
 ## Creating an instance of the store
 You create a new instance of the store as follows: